 You will also need to create a few web pages or update them with your new differentiation and positioning.
-I created over 120 pages for Decibite, many of which were comparative landing pages because these pages have a higher chance to convert into sales.
-You’ll likely need only 7-15 for a bare-bones website that’s “good enough.”
+I created over 120 pages for Decibite to scale their SEO, many of which were comparative landing pages because these pages have a higher chance to convert into sales.
+This product marketing strategy led to more than doubling their annual revenue in six months.

 This best copy will come from your customer’s mouth.
 Every powerful word or phrase from step one became the foundation for Decibite’s website.

 Competition is a sign of market demand.
 Being first-to-market is not the only way to make a profit.
 Rather it starts by properly positioning your product.

 To know how best to differentiate your business or product, start by talking to your customers.
 Find out from them why they bought from you rather than the competition.

 After doing customer interviews, you will get clarity about what makes your business different from the competition.